 Offer encouraging support.
 Phrases like “That must be so hard for you!” or “I don’t know how you’re able to make good grades and deal with all this” really show that you empathize with them and will encourage them to continue conversation, rather than shut them down.

 If they are able to recognize their relationship’s negative qualities themselves and say it out loud, it is much more impactful than you telling them what’s wrong with their partner, or their relationship.
-So when you’ve built that trust, asked those questions, a follow comment based on what THEY said could go a long way: “You told me you’re afraid if you tell her about that issue, she’ll blow up and threaten to leave you, and you also said you want to be heard and understood.
+So when you’ve built that trust, asked those questions, a follow-up comment based on what THEY said could go a long way: “You told me you’re afraid if you talk about that issue, she’ll blow up and threaten to leave you, and you also said you want to be heard and understood.
 That doesn’t sound like that can happen right now.”
 If you determine your friend is finally more open, you could even offer to go through the “checklist” below to help them have those “aha” moments when they recognize some of the things that make this relationship unhealthy.

 If they do end up breaking up, you can help them go through the grieving process by continuing to offer a listening ear, but also by spending time with your friend so the “empty” place is filled by activities and friends and they aren’t tempted to get sucked back into the relationship.

 - Seem to always put the other first by neglecting own needs and opinions